Cube-OS/cubeOS/examples/udp-service-client/README.md

-# Example Kubos Service Client App
+# Example CubeOS Service Client App

-This application creates a connection with a Kubos service at a requested IP address, sends a GraphQL request, and then prints the response.
+This application creates a connection with a CubeOS service at a requested IP address, sends a GraphQL request, and then prints the response.

 ## Configuration